CoolJosh3k/BackupScript/Windows Command Line/readme.txt

 Dependencies:
-openssl
+OpenSSL
-winrar
+WinRAR

 Dependencies for remote:
-gsutil
+gcloud tool

 Setup windows:
 * Create an enviroment path variable pointing to the folder containing openssl.exe
 * Create an enviroment path variable pointing to the folder containing Rar.exe

 Setup windows for remote:
-* Create an enviroment path variable pointing to the folder containing gsutil.cmd
+* Create an enviroment path variable pointing to the folder containing gcloud.cmd

 1. Replace the contents of "hash" with the output of openssl passwd -6 -salt salt